Valavanca/compositional-system-for-hyperparameter-tuning/manuscript.md

 allows visualizing appropriate decisions in terms of performance for each objective.

-\"Multi-objective optimization(MOO) deals with such conflicting objectives.
+“Multi-objective optimization(MOO) deals with such conflicting objectives.
 It provides a mathematical framework to arrive at optimal design state which accommodates the various criteria demanded by the application.
-The process of optimizing systematically and simultaneously a collection of objective functions are called multi-objective optimization (MOO) [@NTeA6uPp]\".
+The process of optimizing systematically and simultaneously a collection of objective functions are called multi-objective optimization (MOO) [@NTeA6uPp]”.

-For a multi-objective problem, we consider \"solution\" as points from parameter space that lead to non-dominated results in objective space.
+For a multi-objective problem, we consider “solution” as points from parameter space that lead to non-dominated results in objective space.
 This set of points approximate real Pareto-front.
-Improving \"solution\" means that sets of points coincide better with real Pareto-front.
+Improving “solution” means that sets of points coincide better with real Pareto-front.
 How to search for an optimal solution to the multi-objective optimization problem?